 In all battles, it is possible to give up to end the battle without further harm to your Pokémon (if you've defeated some previous Pokémon prior to giving up, those victories will still count) and switch between the six Pokémon you brought for more favorable matchups, though it will leave you vulnerable for a second.
 These options are the buttons on the lower right side of the screen.

 All battles have a 100-second time limit for each Pokémon you fight; if you can't defeat some Pokémon within that timeframe, you automatically lose the entire battle on time.
-Usually each fight is over well before that, but if you're using significantly weaker Pokémon against particularly bulky defenders like Snorlax, you might start bumping up against the time limit.
+Usually each fight is over well before that, but if you're using significantly weaker Pokémon against particularly bulky defenders like Snorlax or Blissey, you might start bumping up against the time limit.

 Pokémon do not automatically recover from their injuries after battling, whether you win or lose - rather, you will have to manually heal them using potions and revives obtained from Pokéstops.
 Fainted Pokémon must be revived with a Revive or Max Revive, while the various potions are used to recover HP in conscious Pokémon.

 Although type advantages are much less significant in Go than in the main series, using Pokémon with a type advantage against the defenders is still a good idea.
 On the other hand, using Pokémon with super-effective moves that are not of their type is generally not worth it - a Pinsir with some Fighting moves won't do any better against a Snorlax than a Pinsir with equally powerful Bug moves (or, better yet, a stronger Pokémon with good moves of its own type), since the super-effective bonus is equal to the STAB bonus.